marlimox/AloeStackView/README.md

+# :warning: THIS PROJECT IS NO LONGER BEING MAINTAINED :warning:

 # AloeStackView

 A simple class for laying out a collection of views with a convenient API, while leveraging the power of Auto Layout.